-Vintage London Bus Tour with Afternoon Tea at Harrods
+Vintage London Bus Tour & Afternoon Tea at Harrods

 Our Vintage London Bus Tour with Afternoon Tea at Harrods is a fun way to discover the city.
-Enjoy a panoramic sightseeing tour on a vintage 1950’s double-decker bus that is a British
+Enjoy a panoramic sightseeing tour on a vintage 1950’s open-top bus that is a British

 Our vintage London bus tour with afternoon tea at Harrods is available every day departing at 1pm.

 13:00: Depart Victoria Station Coach Station on a vintage London red bus, with an open-top roof!
 Drive through the streets of London on a panoramic tour of the city with an expert tour guide.